G4LB1T/Invoke-NoShell/README.md

 ```

 ## Usage Example
-Create all 12 possible permutations with the lure text "open seasame" armed with the Powershell script
+Create all 12 possible permutations with the lure text "open sesame" armed with the Powershell script
 ```
-Invoke-NoShell.ps1 -M A -T "Open seasame" -P c:\MyPowershellz\payload.ps1
+Invoke-NoShell.ps1 -M A -T "Open sesame" -P c:\MyPowershellz\payload.ps1
 ```

 Create a single document, manually select all the parameters